aud-dreams/aud-dreams/README.md

 ## Hello I'm Audrey Nguyen 🌸

-I'm a freshman at UC Irvine majoring in computer science & engineering !!
+I'm a freshman at UC Irvine majoring in computer science !!

 Some things about me:
 - pronouns: she/her